 She returned to the Midwest to teach collegiate French language courses and earn a Master of Arts in French literature.
 After graduation, she moved to the greater Chicago area where she taught French at a regional university and grew her private violin studio.
 She was a participant on a reading committee and voted in the Prix Roblès, an award for first-time French novelists.
 Ashley enjoyed attending the award ceremony in Blois, France in 2013 where she met the winning author who had written a music novel set in Europe during World War II.

 Today, Ashley loves to work with her students, perform with family and friends, and write about all things music and French.
 She especially enjoys spending time with her husband and two children.
-She is a member of her family group Uptown Violins, the Blackwater String Ensemble, the SSA music teachers’ society, the ACFW writers’ association, and is an active musician at her church.
+She is blessed to teach Spanish, French, and music at her children’s school She is also a member of her family group Uptown Violins, the Blackwater String Ensemble, the SSA music teachers’ society, the ACFW writers’ association, and is an active musician at her church.
 As a veteran performer and pedagogue, she strives to pass on her love of music and language to the next generation.